fboumaaz/polling_app/README.md

 # Polling_app
-This project was bootstrapped with Vite boilerplate
+This project was bootstrapped with https://vitejs.dev/ boilerplate

 ## Steps